AminaB/devops/terraform/terraform_beginner.md

 avoid repetition steps in different configurations directory

-terraformm workspace new ProjectA terraformm workspace list
+terraform workspace new ProjectA terraform workspace list

 create resource based a workspace : configured variable.tf to have different value for variables